phlax/aio.app/README.md

 Usage
 -----
-For more information about using aio.app please [aio/app](aio/app).
+For more detailed information about using aio.app please see [aio/app](aio/app).

 Dependencies